Brauckhoff/biopixR/joss/paper.md

 package provides a function with which users can use object detection and the filter function in a pipeline function.
 Both canny edge detection and thresholding can be parameterized via an interactive user interface using Tcl\Tk.
+The package provides a function for the clustering of objects within an image according to the individual shape features using Self-Organizing-Maps (SOM).
+For circular objects, the threshold and smoothing parameter for objects detection can be calculated automatcally using Gaussian process regression models (Kriging models).

 Moreover, `biopixR` offers unique datasets of microbead images and microbeads in water-oil emulsions.
 It is designed for medium-throughput analysis and generates log files to track the analytical process in detail.
 Core functionality of `biopixR` was used in a recent study